Programmatically generate query strings with Python

 The Deephaven Query Language allows users to write very powerful queries to filter and modify tables of data.
-As an example, consider this case that uses a formula to compute a new column and another formula to filter the resulting table.
+Consider the following query, which uses an assignment formula to add a new column to a table and a filter formula to filter the resulting table.

 from deephaven.column import int_col

-At their heart, Deephaven query strings are just Python strings.
+Deephaven query strings are passed into table operations as Python strings.
 As such, all of the power of Python can be used to generate query strings.
 This can be convenient when working with complex queries.
 Let's work though a few examples that are simplified by using Python to generate query strings.

 This guide assumes you are familiar with the use of strings, f-strings, loops, and list comprehension in Python.
 If not, please refer to the Python documentation for more information.